-Ecommerce in South Africa is rapidly expanding with the online spend for 2017 estimated at R10bn.
+Ecommerce in South Africa is rapidly expanding where the online spend for 2017 was estimated to have reached R10bn.

 While still in its infancy compared to global standards, now is the time for South African entrepreneurs to take advantage of the Internet for building a business.